raspberrypilearning/getting-started-with-mu/en/step_7.md

     print(count)
 ```

-But when it runs, it only counts down to 2:
+- Now run it.
+You'll see that it only counts down to 2:

 ```
 count down